morshedkoli/personal-budget/VERCEL_EMAIL_SETUP.md

 # Vercel Email Configuration Guide

-## Issue: OTP Emails Not Sending in Vercel Deployment
+## Issue: Password Reset Emails Not Sending in Vercel Deployment

 This guide addresses common issues with email functionality when deploying to Vercel.